shtnsl/math-sdk/games/0_0_lines/readme.txt

 This is an example of a simple lines-game-win

-Wilds have multipliers in the freeGame and have the effect of multiplying a given line win the addition multiplier values attached to Wild symbols, only when the multiplier value is > 1.
+Wilds have multipliers in the freeGame and have the effect of multiplying a given line win by the addition multiplier of values attached to Wild symbols, only when the multiplier value is > 1.

 Basegame:
 Scatter Symbols appear on all reels, a minimum of 3 Scatters are needed to trigger the Freegame

 FreeGame:
-A separate reelset is used for the freegame
+A separate reelstrip is used for the freegame
-Wilds have larger multipliers in the freegame (minimum of 2x) and appear on all reels 2 Scatters are needed to trigger extra spins, appearing only on reels 2,3,4
+Wilds have larger multipliers (minimum of 2x) and appear on all reels 2 Scatters are needed to trigger extra spins, appearing only on reels 2,3,4